red-axe/am-editor/docs/api/command.md

 ### `executeMethod`

-To simply execute the plug-in method, you need to ensure that there are methods defined in the plug-in that need to be called.
+To simply execute the plugin method, you need to ensure that there are methods defined in the plugin that need to be called.
 The difference with `execute`: the `execute` method mainly changes the editor

 ```ts
 executeMethod(name: string, method: string, ...args: any): any;